-Working together as a collective, cohesive team meant we could offer the client a very high level of technical excellence
+Working together as a collective, cohesive team meant we could offer the client a very high level of technical excellence on this very successful project.

 Conversely, some of the biggest pitfalls of transport projects arise from designers not understanding the basics of the project.
 From the outset, it is essential to agree on the project must-haves and what needs to be achieved during the design process.